aman15012/MyDicApp/README.md

 # MyDicApp

 ## About
-Dictionary.com is a free website which provides meanings for words.This is a python3 application that uses the BeautifulSoup library to extract the meaning of the input word form Dictionary.com
+Dictionary.com is a free website which provides meanings for words.This is a python3 application that uses the BeautifulSoup web scraping library to extract the meaning of the input word form Dictionary.com
 ## Steps to use
 1. Install the BeautifulSoup library to your system using:
 >           pip3 install beautifulsoup4